whipper-team/whipper/README.md

 path_filter_vfat = False		; replace illegal chars in VFAT filesystems with _
 path_filter_whitespace = False		; replace all whitespace chars with _
 path_filter_printable = False		; replace all non printable ASCII chars with _
-# cdparanoia = cdparanoia		; cdparanoia executable to use.
-Default is cd-paranoia

 [musicbrainz]
 server = https://musicbrainz.org	; use MusicBrainz server at host[:port]